A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: Introduction

 \item We extend our results from the two-armed bandit to the general $K$-armed bandit and characterize the tail probability bound for any regret threshold in an explicit form and through non-asymptotic lens.
 By further improving our policy design, we show that the worst-case probability of incurring a regret larger than $x$ is bounded approximately by $\exp(-\Omega(x/\sqrt{KT}))$ for \textit{any} $x>0$.
 We then enhance the policy design to accommodate the ``any-time" setting where $T$ is not known a priori, as a more challenging setting compared to the ``fixed-time" setting where $T$ is known a priori.
 We design a policy for the ``any-time" setting and prove that the policy enjoys an equivalently desired exponential decaying tail and optimal expected regret as in the ``fixed-time" setting.
-Despite of the simplicity of our proposed policy design, the associated proof techniques are novel and may be useful for broader analysis on regret distribution and tail risk.
+As a result, our policy does not require the knowledge of the risk parameter $\sigma$ or the time horizon $T$, freeing the concern of mis-specifications for these parameters; any tuning parameter is sufficient to achieve the optimal expected regret bound $\tilde O(\sqrt{KT})$ as well as tail risk.
+Despite the simplicity of our proposed policy design, the associated proof techniques are novel and may be useful for broader analysis on regret distribution and tail risk.
+In particular, a novel \textit{split-and-conquer} technique is introduced to achieve optimal dependence on both $T$ and $K$ under the case when $T$ is known, which is then further generalized to handle the any-time case without knowing $T$.
 Our result also partially answers an open question raised in \cite{lattimore2020bandit} for the stochastic MAB problem.
 A brief account of experiments are conducted to illustrate our theoretical findings.
+From a managerial perspective, compared to celebrated policies, our new policy designs yield better tail distributions and perform significantly better than celebrated policies especially when (i) the volatility of the environment is underestimated, or (ii) the hyper-parameter of the policy is hard to tune.